-The Centers for Disease Control and Prevention (CDC) issued an order stopping evictions for non-payment of rent through June 30, 2021.
+President Biden’s administration has extended the order stopping evictions for non-payment of rent through June 30, 2021.
 To avoid eviction, a tenant is required to provide their landlord with a signed copy of the CDC declaration, which is available on this website.
 Please scroll down to bottom of webpage to access the Declaration Form to Avoid Eviction to be submitted to your landlord or to the court.
 If you need legal assistance, please contact Pisgah Legal at 828-253-0406 or apply online here.

 Does the Federal Eviction Moratorium apply to me?

 - Earned less than $99,000 in 2020